-The Mon Wharf needs to be connected to Point State Park with a safe and accessible connection.
+The Mon Wharf needs to to be better connected to be connected to Point the neighborhoods to the State Park with a safe and accessible connection.

-Renovate Allegheny Riverfront Park and extend it under the Fort Duquesne Bridge.
+The North Shore has large Renovate Allegheny Riverfront Park and extend it under the Fort Duquesne Bridge.